d-koppenhagen/k9n.dev/blog/2020-01-angular-scully.md

 # Create powerful fast pre-rendered Angular Apps using _Scully_ static site generator

-**On _Dec 16, 2019_ the static site generator _Scully_ for Angular [was presented](https://www.youtube.com/watch?v=Sh37rIUL-d4). _Scully_ automatically detects all app routes and create static sites out of it that are ready to ship for production.
-With this blog post, I want to show you how you can easily create an Angular blogging app by using _Scully_ for pre-render your complete app.**
+**You probably heard of the JAMStack.
+It's a new way of building websites and apps via static site generators that deliver better performance and higher security.
+There have been tools for many platforms, but surprisingly not yet for Angular.
+These times are finally over.
+With this blog post, I want to show you how you can easily create an Angular blogging app by using Scully for pre-render your complete app.**

 <hr>